If Porcini are the kings of the mushroom world, chanterelles are its queen.

 Liaison is a bit harder, but only a bit.
 It is an ancient method of thickening a soup, by adding a mixture of beaten egg yolks and cream (the Greeks make avgolemono by adding a mixture of egg yolks and lemon).
 The trick is to temper your eggs so they do not scramble, then never letting the soup boil after the liaison is added.

 The result?
-Sex in a bowl.
+Not just any old chanterelle soup.
+This is sex in a bowl.

 - 6 cups chicken stock